CFIS-UFRO/cfis-interfaces/src/cfis_interfaces/amptek_mca/README.md

 The Amptek MCA library relies on `libusb` for generic USB access to communicate with the devices.
 Follow the instructions below to install and configure `libusb` for your operating system:

 * Windows:
-    1. Open a terminal and run the built-in method to install the `libusb` dependency:
+    1. Open the terminal and run the built-in method to install the `libusb` dependency:
         ```python
         python -c "from cfis_interfaces import AmptekMCA; AmptekMCA.install_libusb()"
         ```